Parental benefits in Finland

 Are you moving to Finland from another Nordic country?

-If you move to Finland and you have started to receive parental allowances from another Nordic country, your previous home country will nonetheless pay the allowances to the end.
+If you move to Finland and you have started to receive parental benefits from another Nordic country, your previous home country will nonetheless pay the allowances to the end.
 Ask the authority granting the benefit for more information or read more about parental benefits in the country concerned.

 If you move, inform Kela and the corresponding authority in your country of departure.